FAIRmat-NFDI/pynxtools-apm/pynxtools_apm/README.md

 in NXapm.
 Depending on the complexity of the data model and which branches will be instantiated by the input, though, this evaluation may be slower as more pathes have to be visited.
-Noteworthy users should understand that this issue is independent of size of the input (i.e. how many ions a dataset has).
+Noteworthy users should understand that this issue is independent of size of the input (i.e. how many ions a dataset has).-->

 ## Contact person in FAIRmat for this reader
 Markus Kühbach